Domesticated plants of Mesoamerica: Prickly pear

-Tunas

-Fruits of many different species of cultivated Opuntia cactus.

 Jicama

 Jícama (/ˈhɪkəmə/; /es/; from Nahuatl xicamatl, /nah/), also Yam and Mexican Turnip, is the name of a native Mexican vine, although the name most commonly refers to the plant's edible tuberous root.
 Jícama is one species in the genus Pachyrhizus.
 Plants in this genus are commonly referred to as yam bean, although the term "yam bean" can be another name for jícama.
 The other major species of yam beans are also indigenous within the Americas.

 Papaya

-Originally from southern Mexico, particularly Chiapas and Veracruz, Central America and northern South America, the papaya is now cultivated in most tropical countries, such as Brazil, Bangladesh, Pakistan, India, Indonesia, South Africa, Sri Lanka, Vietnam, Philippines and Jamaica.
+Originally from southern Mexico, particularly Chiapas and Veracruz, Central America and northern South America, the papaya is now cultivated in most tropical countries.
 In cultivation, it grows rapidly, fruiting within 3 years.
-It is, however, highly frost sensitive.
+It is highly frost sensitive.